-Research finds cognitive-behavioral therapy effective in combatting anxiety disordersJune 28th, 2012 in Psychology & Psychiatry /
+Research finds cognitive-behavioral therapy effective in combatting anxiety disordersJune 28, 2012 in Medicine & Health / Psychology & Psychiatry

 Whether it is a phobia like a fear of flying, public speaking or spiders, or a diagnosis such as obsessive compulsive disorder, new research finds patients suffering from anxiety disorders showed the most improvement when treated with cognitive-behavioral therapy (CBT) in conjunction with a "transdiagnostic" approach a model that allows therapists to apply one set of principles across anxiety disorders.